apeskinian/p5_treasures_untold/README.md

 - ### User Profile Page
     Registered users can access a profile page where they can view their order history and also update their details that are used for orders during checkout.

-    To update their details, users can enter new details into the form and tap/click on the submit button.
+    To update their details, users can enter new details into the form and click on the 'Update Details' button.

     | Mobile Profile Page | Desktop Profile Page |
     | --- | --- |
     | ![Mobile Profile Page](documentation/features/profile_page/mobile_profile_page.png "Mobile profile page") | ![Desktop Profile Page](documentation/features/profile_page/desktop_profile_page.png "Desktop profile page") |

-    To view details of previous orders, users can tap/click on the relevant order number shown in the table to bring up details of that order.
+    To view details of previous orders, users can click on the relevant order number shown in the table to bring up details of that order.

     | Mobile Order History View | Desktop Order History View |
     | --- | --- |
     | ![Mobile Order History](documentation/features/profile_page/mobile_order_history.png "Mobile Order History") | ![Desktop Order History](documentation/features/profile_page/desktop_order_history.png "Desktop order history") |

 - ### Support and Help Pages
-    Tresures Untold has the following support pages for users which can be accessed via the navigation menus or the links at the bottom of each page:
+    Treasures Untold has the following support pages for users which can be accessed via the navigation menus or the links at the bottom of each page:
     - FAQs
     - Contact Us
     - Newsletter